M64GitHub/1st-shot/README.md

 - Health: 15 hits (hit the head!)

 #### **ShooterEnemy** (350 pts)
-- Advanced AI with state machine
+- Simple "intelligence" with state machine
 - Fires two tracking projectiles at your position
 - **Danger**: When destroyed, attached bullets become orphans and fall!
 - Unlocks at **2000 frames (~33 seconds)**